SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 Because we chose a TDD approach, the first thing to do is to write examples of the code our rule will target.
 In this file, we consider numerous cases that our rule may encounter during an analysis, and flag the lines which will require our implementation to raise issues.
 The flag to be used is a simple `// Noncompliant` trailing comment on the line of code where an issue should be raised.
 Why *Noncompliant*?
 Because the flagged lines do not *comply* with the rule.

 Covering all the possible cases is not necessarily required, the goal of this file is to cover all the situations which may be encountered during an analysis, but also to abstract irrelevant details.
 For instance, in the context of our first rule, the name of method, the content of its body, and the owner of the method make no difference, whether it's an abstract class, a concrete class, or an interface.
-Note that this sample file does not need to be compilable, but it should be structurally correct.
+Note that this sample file should be structurally correct and all code should compile.

 In the test file `MyFirstCustomCheck.java` created earlier, copy-paste the following code:
 ```java